SARCASMOOO/notes_app/README.md

 ## Atribution
 Icons used from "https://thenounproject.com/".
+Attribution text
-Atribution text: add by Muhammad Rendi from the Noun Project Attribution text: checkmark by Barracuda from the Noun Project
+add by Muhammad Rendi from the Noun Project checkmark by Barracuda from the Noun Project more by Lara  from the Noun Project